You are here

 2.1 Peer review policy

-Submissions to the journal are assessed by independent referees who make recommendations on the suitability of the articles for publication.
-We are committed to providing timely assessment of articles and authors are informed of the publication decision as soon as possible.
+Submissions to the journal are assessed by at least two independent expert referees of appropriate standing in the field of robotics research, who make recommendations on the suitability of the articles for publication.
+Articles are also assessed by an Associate Editor, a Senior Editor, and the Editor in Chief before a final decision is made.

 2.2 Authorship